bgruening/galaxytools/tools/chatgpt/README.md

 To utilize this tool, users need to input their OpenAI API key in the user preferences.
 To obtain an API key, visit https://platform.openai.com/account/api-keys.

+Make sure to setup the peyment method in your OpenAI account to use the API key in here: https://platform.openai.com/settings/organization/billing/

 When you run this tool, your input data is sent to OpenAI's servers using your API-key.
 OpenAI's models process the data and generate a response based on the context and question provided.
 After receiving the response from the OpenAI server, the tool returns it to Galaxy and puts it in your history.